-The area defined by the Sandyford Urban Framework Plan - Sandyford Business Estate/Stillorgan Industrial Estate/Central Park/South County Business Park - has been subject to unprecedented levels of change and growth.
+Over the last ten years, the area defined by the Sandyford Urban Framework Plan - Sandyford Business Estate/Stillorgan Industrial Estate/Central Park/South County Business Park - has been subject to unprecedented levels of change and growth.
 Commencing in the late 1990's and gathering momentum between 2000 and 2007, the area has witnessed the redevelopment and transformation of previously low rise, low density manufacturing sites to medium-to-high density technology units, office schemes, the development of greenfield sites and, more recently, residential, retail and medical development.
-The transformation of the Plan area, which extends to approximately 190 hectares has taken place largely on a site-by-site basis without reference to an overarching plan to guide and coordinate development.
+The transformation of the Plan area, which extends to approximately 190 hectares has taken place largely on a site-by-site basis without reference to an over arching plan to guide and coordinate development.